ara3d/ara3d/README.md

 ## Design Goals

-The Ara 3D library design goals are:
+The primary Ara 3D library design goals are roughly ordered as:

+* Correctness
+* Robustness
+* Simplicity
 * Portability
-* Simplicity
-* Robustness
 * Flexibility
+* Discoverability
-* Minimize dependence
+* Performance

+This is not to say that performance is not important, but the other requirements must be addressed before performance can be considered.
+Performance is irrelevant if code is not correct, and well-written code is much easier to validate and optimize.

 Most libraries are .NET Standard 2.0, so that they can be used in a wide range of scenarios such as for plug-ins.

-The libraries use functional programming idioms heavily.

 ## Contributing